-We have carried out our audit in accordance with the regulations governing the current account auditing activity in Spain.
-Our responsibilities in accordance with these standards are described later in the Auditor's Responsibilities section of our report regarding the audit of the annual accounts.
+We conducted our audit in accordance with the audit regulations in force in Spain.
+Our responsibilities under those regulations are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report.

-We are independent from the Group in accordance with the requirements of ethics, including those of independence, which are applicable to our audit of the consolidated annual accounts in Spain as required by the regulations governing the activity of auditing accounts.
-In this sense, we have not provided services other than those of the audit of accounts nor have concurred situations or circumstances that, in accordance with the provisions of the aforementioned regulatory regulations, have affected the necessary independence so that it has been compromised.
+We are independent of the Group in accordance with the ethical requirements, including those pertaining to independence, that are relevant to our audit of the consolidated financial statements in Spain pursuant to the audit regulations in force.
+In this regard, we have not provided any services other than those relating to the audit of financial statements and there have not been any situations or circumstances that, in accordance with the aforementioned audit regulations, might have affected the requisite independence in such a way as to compromise our independence.

-We believe that the audit evidence we have obtained provides a sufficient and adequate basis for our opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.